Terrorism in the United Arab Emirates: Lashkar-e-Taiba

 Investors based in the UAE are implicated for providing financial aid to the Lashkar-e-Taiba.
 In 2008, the United Nations Committee conducted an investigation of the terrorist organization Lashkar-e-Tayibba (LeT) which found them to be associated with the 26/11 Mumbai terror attacks.
 The investigation found that UAE-based banks cleared financial transactions from UAE-based investors which were then used to fund the terrorist organization.

 Murder of Ibolya Ryan

 On 1 December 2014, a lone wolf terrorist attack committed by a woman wearing black gloves and a veiled niqab included the murdering of Hungarian-American kindergarten teacher in Abu Dhabi and a failed attempt to plant a home-made bomb at the home of an Arab–American physician.
 The Hungarian-American teacher, Ibolya Ryan, was stabbed to death by the perpetrator.
 The stabbing, which took place in Boutik Mall, an Abu Dhabi shopping mall located on Al Reem Island was caught on tape in a routine surveillance video.
-Acts of terrorism in Abu Dhabi and in the United Arab Emirates are an extremely rare event.

 The Emirates have classified the murder as a lone wolf terrorist attack inspired by terrorist ideology acquired online.